Skip to Content

 ⚠️

 Read-your-writes guarantee.
-When the subscription.charged webhook fires, the corresponding SubscriptionCharge row is durable.
+When the subscription.charge_succeeded webhook fires, the corresponding SubscriptionCharge row is durable.
 An immediate GET /charges with no cursor or with starting_after pointing to a row older than the new charge is guaranteed to include the new charge.

 Start building